 This voucher is the most valuable perk available in the UK airline and hotel credit card sector in my view.
 It could save you 150,000 or more Avios when used for a long-haul redemption in a premium cabin.

-From 1st September 2021, the 2-4-1 companion voucher will improve.
-Vouchers earned after that date will have access to a wider pool of Club World long-haul business class seats than other Avios members.
+From 1st September 2021, the 2-4-1 companion voucher improved markedly.
+Vouchers earned after this date have access to a wider pool of Club World long-haul business class seats than other Avios members.
 This should make them substantially easier to redeem for Club World flights.

 What is the BA Premium Plus Amex annual fee?

 The BA American Express Premium Plus card has an annual fee of £250.